Colin Hume looks back on his involvement with Folk

 EFDSS and the Royal Scottish Country Dance Society (RSCDS) started out in much the same way — a small group of charismatic enthusiasts who inspired others with their vision.
 But EDFSS changed dramatically after the Second World War when Douglas Kennedy replaced classes and teachers by clubs and callers — a significant shift of emphasis.
 I'm not saying that I like the RSCDS approach — it's too regimented and authoritarian for me — but I can't deny that it produces better dancers.
 Very few callers on the English dance scene do any teaching of how to dance; they just call dances.

 I know some people think I'm rude, arrogant, critical and so on, but the reason I'm that way is that I want people to dance better and I won't put up with the half-hearted attempts some people make.
 I have a lot of time for newcomers — I helped run the Beginners sessions at Cecil Sharp House for many years — but I get impatient with people who have been dancing for years and still won't make any attempt to improve.
 I really object to the attitude of “I came here to enjoy myself, not to be told how to do it” — my experience is that I enjoy things much more if I'm doing them well, and I know there are others who feel the same way.

-If you'd like to read more of my views, this website contains essays and technique notes together with instructions for 250 dances (with music if any), my Callers' Workshop notes, and even my Dance Organiser program which could revolutionise the way you plan and call dance sessions.
+If you'd like to read more of my views, this website contains essays and technique notes together with instructions for about 500 dances (with music if any), my Callers' notes, and even my Dance Organiser program which could revolutionise the way you plan and call dance sessions.